How To Get Rid Of Head Lice And Eggs + Prevention Tips

 3. Coconut Oil

 While not as effective as anise or olive oils, coconut oil is also a good solution to one’s head lice woes.
-Researchers compared the effectiveness of coconut oil with other over-the-counter medications.
+Many people have used coconut oil to get rid of lice and claim it to be effective.
+Researchers also found that it may have some effects.
+They compared the effectiveness of using coconut oil with other over-the-counter medications.
 According to the results, coconut oil had an 80% effectiveness rate, whereas delousing shampoos had a 97.9% effectiveness rate (4).

 Now that you know how to get rid of hair lice naturally, let us move on to medical treatments.